 Although these setbacks were quite frustrating, it’s possible that Blockless will be quite effective for you.
 As always, do your own tests to make sure you know what you’re dealing with.

 Apps & extensions

-Blockless offers services on Windows, OSX, Android, iOS, and Chrome.
+Blockless offers services on Windows, macOS, Android, iOS, and Chrome.
 This is fairly standard device support, although it’s nice to have a browser extension, especially one designed for effective Netflix unblocking.
 When working properly, the extension should allow for one-click region-customizable VPN service effective for unblocking Netflix.